udecode/plate/packages/elements/mention-ui/README.md

 # Plate mention UI

-This package implements mention UI for Plate.
+This package implements the mention UI for Plate.

 ## Documentation